The new global debt crisis

 Produced as part of the Citizens for Financial Justice project

-Introduction from Amanda Mukwashi, Chief Executive Officer, Christian Aid
+Introduction from Amanda Mukwashi, former Chief Executive Officer, Christian Aid

 Launching this year’s Christian Aid Week, former prime minister Gordon Brown said: “Christian Aid is now one of the great national institutions.
 [It] has achieved a reputation and acknowledgement by the British public …and it shows that social movements that bring about change are built on moral foundations.”